angelillija/Terminalia/README.md

 # Terminalia
 A Python Library for Command Line Interface (CLI) Development

+I will be updating this very soon with many new features.
+Just releasing this now so I can use it for other projects of mine!
 ## Features
 - [Sets the title of the terminal window.](https://github.com/aithedev/Terminalia#Title)
 - [Clears the terminal screen.](https://github.com/aithedev/Terminalia#Clear)